HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="button-name-sources.png",
-  caption="Button accessible name source.", description="A bar chart showing the contents are used for 60.9% of desktop buttons and 57.9% of mobile buttons, `aria-label` attribute is used for 19.6% and 23.1% respectively, there is no accessible name for 9.1% and 11.8%, the `value` attribute is used for 9.6% and 6.6%, `title` attribute is used for 0.7% and 0.5%, an `aria-labelledby` related element is used for 0.1% and 0.1%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=561787469&format=interactive", sheets_gid="597786485", sql_file="button_name_sources.sql",
+  caption="Button accessible name source.", description="A bar chart showing the contents are used for 61% of desktop buttons and 58% of mobile buttons, `aria-label` attribute is used for 20% and 23% respectively, there is no accessible name for 9% and 12%, the `value` attribute is used for 10% and 7%, `title` attribute is used for 1% on both, an `aria-labelledby` related element is used for 0% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=561787469&format=interactive", sheets_gid="597786485", sql_file="button_name_sources.sql",